 Despite health benefits, drinking lavender tea may not be safe for everyone.
 Again, note that although it has been linked to the above benefits, more high-quality research is needed for more definite conclusions.
 Studies reveal that this brew may not be safe for the following:

 There is no known harm that experts can pinpoint that links drinking this tea to harm during pregnancy.
 However, because it has not been studied sufficiently, experts do not know its effects on pregnancy (4).
 So, it is better off if pregnant women avoid it throughout their pregnancy.

 Lavender tea may interact with sedatives or medications that cause sleepiness.
 You may argue that both help with sleep; hence there should be no harm.

-However, there is.
+However, there could be.
 You may sleep longer than expected when the tea interacts with sedatives (4).
 Consequently, you may miss out on several things as your day may start late.
 It would be best to let your doctor know if you take sleep medications.

 People With Allergies

 Lavender tea is unsafe for people with allergies to lavender or another flowering plant.
 If mistakenly consumed, it may cause throat irritation or difficulties breathing.

 Yanking yourself back in shape has never been so easy with our game-changing fitness app!
 Start transforming your life with BetterMe!

 WebMD also reveals that lavender tea or its products like oil are unsafe for people undergoing surgery (4).
 This is because it might slow down the central nervous system when used alongside anesthesia and other medications taken before and after surgery (4).

 Knowing this, it would be best if you talked to your doctor about what you can and cannot eat before and after your surgery.
 In most cases, you will be asked to stop drinking lavender tea or using any lavender product at least two weeks before your scheduled surgery (4).